What is Lortab?

 - Day treatment is intensive, and requires participation all day, most days of the week

-- Partial hospitalization allows people to return home in the evenings after treatment ends for the day
+- Partial hospitalization allows people to return home in the evenings after treatment ends for the day and establish a sober living routine

 - Some people return to a sober living house